Tegel's Mercenaries: Reception

 While approving of Tegel's Mercenaries's graphics Computer Gaming World criticized the user interface, collision detection, and combat, calling the latter "the most frustrating aspect of the game".
 The magazine stated of Strike Squad that "If you were a fan of Tegel's, then consider your day made".
 It criticized the imbalanced combat and the two-player mode's "flawed implementation", concluding that "All the strengths of its predecessor are included in this un-sequel, but unfortunately most of the weaknesses also remain".
 A February 1994 survey of space war games gave both games a grade of C−, stating that Tegel's had no replay value and AI characters in both games only had "a rudimentary intelligence".
 A May 1994 survey of strategic space games set in the year 2000 and later gave Tegel's two stars out of five and Strike Squad one star, stating that "there are better games of this type out there".

 Legacy

-A sequel, Tegel's Mercenaries 2, was solicited in the Mindscape in-house catalog that was packaged with several contemporary Mindscape games, but it never appeared.

-Mindcraft published Strike Squad later in 1993.
+A sequel, Tegel's Mercenaries 2, was advertised in the Mindscape in-house catalog that was packaged with several contemporary Mindscape games.
+In 1993, Mindcraft published Strike Squad.
 Although the publisher, advertisements, box art, and documentation did not mention any connection, Computer Gaming World stated that "Strike Squad is indeed the sequel to Tegel's Mercenaries, completely and directly ...
 The story follows directly on the heels of development and revelations" in the earlier game.